 Does Fred receive one sixth, Jane receive one sixth, Andrew receive one sixth, Belinda receive one sixth, Charlotte receive one sixth and Dawn receive one sixth?

 Do Fred and Jane share 50% and do the four children share 50%?

 In this case Mr Smith was able to tell us what he intended, and he agreed for us to create a professionally drafted Will.
 During the meeting our Consultant found out that Dawn was a vulnerable person receiving state benefits.
 We, therefore, included a trust in the Will so that Dawn could receive funds from the trust without affecting her state benefits.
 The state benefits would have been lost if Dawn’s share had be distributed directly to her.

 But if Mr Smith had died before we had become involved who would have received what?
 And would anyone have actually known what Mr Smith wanted?
 There is a cost to creating a professionally drafted Will.
 However, the cost will almost certainly be less than the cost involved in resolving an ambiguous “DIY” Will.

-If you would like to meet with one of our Consultants to discuss any of the issues raised in this article or any other Estate Planning topic please telephone 01732 868190 or click here.
+If you own your home solely, or jointly with your partner, and want to discuss any of the issues raised in this article or any other Estate Planning topic with one of our consultants, please telephone 01732 868190 or click here.